Tzil/Tzil/README.md

 - 👋 Hi, I’m @Tzil
-- 👀 I’m interested in Web Dev in general, focused on Django
+- 👀 I’m interested in Web Dev in general, focused on PHP, Laravel and a little bit of Django
+- I'm doing projects in Codeigniter and laravel.
+- I feel best frontend partner of Laravel is Vue, so Im doing something there too, but my main focus is on backend.
 - 🌱 I’m currently learning Django and looking for the frontend framework that would pair good with Django
 - 💞️ I’m looking to collaborate on projects that help people solve problems or make them easier to solve
 - 📫 How to reach me, here, just let me a message